mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

+**In Case 2, the analysis is finished after these steps.**

 # 4. Data and Preparation

-We have used this method to estimate the causal effect of genes which are shared on a locus on outcome Coronary Artery Disease using summary statistics from genome wide association studies (GWAS).
-We used two different studies for GWAS summary data, firstly, ebi-a-GCST003116 with trait as coronary artery disease, from the year 2015 and secondly, finn-b-I9 CHD with trait as Major coronary heart disease event, from the year 2021.
+We have used this method to estimate the causal effect of *genes* which are shared on a locus on outcome *Coronary Artery Disease* using summary statistics from *genome wide association studies (GWAS)*.
+We used two different studies for GWAS summary data, firstly, *ebi-a-GCST003116* with trait as coronary artery disease, from the year 2015 and secondly, *finn-b-I9 CHD* with trait as Major coronary heart disease event, from the year 2021.

 ## 4.1 Download exposure data from GTEx

-For the summary data on eQTL analysis, we have used STARNET for association analysis from instruments (SNPs) to exposures (genes).
+For the summary data on eQTL analysis, we have used STARNET for association analysis from instruments (*Snps*) to exposures (*genes*).
 But since this data is not publicly available, exposure data fom GTEx can be download from https://gtexportal.org/home/datasets.
 Here in the Single-Tissue cis-QTL data, you can download the full summary statistics of the cis-eQTLs mapped in European-American subjects.
 You can check the alignment of the effect allele from https://www.gtexportal.org/home/faq#interpretEffectSize.